treydock/ssh_exporter/README.md

 * `user` - The username for the SSH connection
 * `password` - The password for the SSH connection, required if `private_key` is not specified
 * `private_key` - The SSH private key for the SSH connection, required if `password` is not specified
+* `known_hosts` - Optional SSH known hosts file to use to verify hosts
 * `timeout` - Optional timeout of the SSH connection, session and optional command.
     * The default comes from the `--collector.ssh.default-timeout` flag.
 * `command` - Optional command to run.